-- 1.1 The sites are in the village of Corhampton, which is in the Meon Valley.
+- 1.1 The site is in the village of Corhampton, which is in the Meon Valley.
 Corhampton has a centre around two churches, a shop and post office close to the roundabout junction of the A32 and Corhampton Lane (B3035).
 This area is designated as a conservation area.
-The site is approximately 350m north and outside of the conservation area. - 1.2 The sites are located on the eastern side of the A32 (Warnford Road), behind Vernon House and neighbouring properties Wayside and South Cote which front onto the road.
+The site is approximately 350m north and outside of the conservation area. - 1.2 The site is located on the eastern side of the A32 (Warnford Road), behind Vernon House and neighbouring properties Wayside and South Cote which front onto the road.
 Vernon House is a two storey semi-detached property.
-It has an access on the A32 which runs past the side of the house into the application sites, where the approved scheme is currently under construction (see paragraphs 2.3 and 2.4). - 1.3 The former Houghtons Yard immediately north of the sites was granted planning permission by Appeal for a development of 8 dwellings.
+It has an access on the A32 which runs past the side of the house into the application sites, where the approved scheme is currently under construction (see paragraphs 2.3 and 2.4).
+The former ransom strip was a 0.5m strip of land which ran along the southern site boundary of the Houghtons Yard site.

+1.3 The former Houghtons Yard immediately north of the sites was granted planning permission by Appeal for a development of 8 dwellings.
 This development of two storey properties is also under construction.
-Six of those dwellings approved on appeal are accessed via De Port Heights immediately to the north.
-De Port Heights is a cul-de-sac of 5 large properties set within good sized plots with a direct access onto the A32.
+Six of the dwellings are accessed via De Port Heights immediately to the north.
+This is a cul-de-sac of 5 large properties set within good sized plots with a direct access onto the A32.
 This road has a pavement on its northern side and a grass verge on the southern side.
 Properties are set back from the road by varying distances, with different orientations and with front gardens which are either open or bordered by brick walls and fencing.
 The junction with the A32 is reasonably wide but the road becomes narrower immediately within De Port Heights by a traffic calming feature before widening again.
 The junction is also at a bend in the A32 where there are grass verges and hedging behind them.
 The junction is also not far from the edge of a 30mph zone through the village.